Frequently Asked Questions

 to ensure academic success, including:

-Individual academic planning, support, and coaching.
+- Individual academic planning, support, and coaching.

-Online tutoring Monday through Thursday from 7:30-10pm (in some subjects).
+- Online tutoring Monday through Thursday from 7:30-10pm (in some subjects).

 - Graduate Student Writing Center: Graduate students and postdoctoral fellows can access writing support through the Graduate Student Writing Center (GSWC), a satellite of the UWC.
 To learn more about the GSWC's face-to-face and online services, please visit Graduate Student Writing Center.

 What resources might be available to me should I find myself struggling financially?